-It’s not exaggeration to say that I actually love my trusty old linen japanese pinafore cross back apron.
+It’s not exaggeration to say that I actually love my trusty old linen japanese pinafore cross-back apron.
 The straps are wide and cross over at the back.
 The front pocket is good and roomy.
 The cut just right.
 I love how it feels and looks and given half a chance could easily wear it every day.
 I think part of my love stems from the fact that I wear my pinafore apron when I’m being creative.
 Whether it’s a creative workshop I’m attending to write up later for the blog, or simply weekends spent pottering in the garden or cooking in the kitchen.
 Happy simple pleasures, and always in my pinafore apron.

 I’ve noticed that this style of apron is increasingly popular within the creative community.
-I see lots of beautiful aprons at the workshops I attend.
+I see lots of beautiful aprons at the creative UK workshops I attend.
 There are a lot of us who feel the same way about the aprons we wear when we’re being creative.
 So I thought I’d share a few of my absolute favourites with you.

-pinafore apron love #1
+cross-back apron love #1

 The Erin crossover apron by The Stitch Society is a real beauty.
 I love the slightly shorter length, the beautiful shell buttons and wide crossover straps.
 The Stitch Society aprons are so well made they actually come with a 10 year guarantee!
 LOVE!